Larimar: Cutting & Cabbing Blue Stone

 Once all your preforms have been cut and you’re ready to start cabbing your material, never start on an aggressive grit wheel.
 There are many techniques that can be used, but this is the way I’ve always done it.

 Proceed with a light touch and grind down to your outlines.
-I like to do this by turning the stone straight up against the wheel and not horizontal to it, like I generally do.
+I like to do this by turning the stone straight up against the wheel and not horizontally to it, like I generally do.
 This way usually gives me the best chance at not chipping big chunks off the backside.
 Once it’s shaped, I’ll start doing a 45º angle on the side to the top edge very gently, leaving a 3 mm girdle edge.

 From there, I start from the top center and work the material gently, rounding over the sides to develop my dome.
 Always do this in light circular motions to eliminate gouges or scratches that will be tough to remove later.